 Before running the first HMC chain, we need to estimate the initial prior means and variances.
-In short, we propose an approach in which a first-arrival based algorithm is used to estimate the centroid.
-Subsequently, the origin time can be estimated, after which equation (17) can be used to compute the prior means for the individual moment tensor components.
+In short, we propose an approach in which a first-arrival-based algorithm is used to estimate the centroid.
+Subsequently, the origin time can be estimated, after which Eq.
+(17) can be used to compute the prior means for the individual moment tensor components.
 Each of these steps is now discussed in more detail.

 Numerous algorithms exist that allow one to estimate an earthquake's hypocenter and/or centroid.
-Here we propose using first-arrival based algorithms for this purpose since these are computationally more efficient than waveform-based algorithms.
-First-arrival based algorithms only require the computation of the P and S-wave arrival times, and by adopting a high-frequency approximation (e.g., Aki and Richards, 2002), these arrivals can be found by running one of the various Eikonal solvers (e.g., Noble et al., 2014).
+Here we propose using first-arrival-based algorithms for this purpose since these are computationally more efficient than waveform-based algorithms.
+First-arrival-based algorithms only require the computation of the P- and S-wave arrival times, and by adopting a high-frequency approximation (e.g., Aki and Richards, 2002), these arrivals can be found by running one of the various eikonal solvers (e.g., Noble et al., 2014).
 For example, the EDT method detailed in Lomax (2005) can be used for this purpose (Masfara and Weemstra, 2021).

-As an alternative to using a first-arrival based algorithm, the prior means of the centroid can instead be retrieved from existing literature if it exists.
-For example, in the case of the induced seismicity in the Groningen field, Smith et al. (2020) have shown that they could resolve hypocenters with maximum uncertainties of 150 m and 300 m for epicenter and depth, respectively.
-Their results could be considered as priors.
-Another option is to use the epicenters from the KNMI earthquake database, which by default has all depths set to 3 km.
+As an alternative to using a first-arrival-based algorithm, the prior means of the centroid can instead be retrieved from the literature if it exists.
+For example, in the case of the induced seismicity in the Groningen field, Smith et al. (2020) have shown that they could resolve hypocenters with maximum uncertainties of 150 and 300 m for epicenter and depth, respectively.
+Their results could be considered priors.
+Another option is to use the epicenters from the KNMI earthquake database, which by default all have depths set to 3 km.

-Given a centroid prior mean that was either calculated or acquired from literature, the prior mean of the origin time can be estimated by computing the P-wave traveltimes from a centroid prior to each of the receivers.
-These travel times can be computed using the same Eikonal solver that was used to obtain the centroid prior (e.g., the Fast Marching Method; Sethian and Popovici, 1999).
-By subtracting the computed travel times from the observed (picked) first-arrival times and averaging across receivers, an initial origin time prior mean can be obtained.
+Given a centroid prior mean that was either calculated or acquired from the literature, the prior mean of the origin time can be estimated by computing the P-wave travel times from a centroid prior to each of the receivers.
+These travel times can be computed using the same eikonal solver that was used to obtain the centroid prior (e.g., the fast marching method; Sethian and Popovici, 1999).
+By subtracting the computed travel times from the observed (picked) first-arrival times and averaging across receivers, an initial origin-time prior mean can be obtained.

-To refine the initial origin time prior estimate, we cross-correlate the envelope of the observed seismograms $env[u_i^{obs}(\mathbf{x}r,t)]$ with the envelope of the forward modeled seismograms $env[u(\mathbf{x}r,t,\mathbf{m}^0)]$.
+To refine the initial origin-time prior estimate, we cross-correlate the envelope of the observed seismograms $env[u_i^{obs}(x_r, t)]$ with the envelope of the forward-modeled seismograms $env[u(x_r, t, m^0)]$.
 We do this for each component of each receiver location individually.
-The forward-modeled seismograms are computed using full-waveform modeling (detailed in Section 5) using the initial prior means for centroid and origin time, and given arbitrary MT components.
-Specifically, we compute where $T0{shift}$ is the additional time shift that needs to be added to the initial origin time prior mean to obtain the refined origin time prior.
+The forward-modeled seismograms are computed with full-waveform modeling (detailed in Sect.
+5) using the initial prior means for centroid and origin time, as well as given arbitrary MT components.
+Specifically, we compute where $T0{shift}$ is the additional time shift that needs to be added to the initial origin-time prior mean to obtain the refined origin-time prior.

-$$T0{shift} = \underset{t}{\operatorname{argmax}} \sum{r=1}^{N_r} \sum{i=1}^{3} env[u_i(\mathbf{x}r, t; \mathbf{m}^0)] \star env[u_i^{obs}(\mathbf{x}r, t)],$$
+$$T0{\text{shift}} = \operatorname{argmax}{t} \sum{r=1}^{N{r}} \sum{i=1}^{3} \operatorname{env} \left[u{i} \left(x{r}, t; \boldsymbol{m}^{0} \right) \right] \\ \times \operatorname{env} \left[u{i}^{\text{obs}}(x{r}, t) \right],$$ (18)